lntclunatic/analytics-zone/README.md

   ✅ Interactive scatter plots showing **Predicted vs Actual Solar Output**.
 - **Insight:**
   ✅ Irradiance remains the most influential factor in predicting Solar Output.
   ✅ The dashboard makes it easier to explore model performance on specific dates.

+  ⚠️ Note: This notebook contains interactive widgets that may not render properly on GitHub.
+If you’d like to explore the full interactive version, feel free to reach out to me directly 😉

 *(More mini projects will be added soon!)*